arcturus-prime/studio-packet-dumper/README.md

 ### Purpose
-This project is meant to display all networking data sent through the local connection between the self-hosted server and client when using the Test mode in Roblox Studio
+This project is meant to display all RakNet traffic sent through the local connection between the self-hosted server and client when using the Test mode in Roblox Studio

 ### Building
 The project consists of two parts: the client and the dumper.
 The dumper builds a DLL that dumps raw packet data for the client to then process.